Skip to main content

 Important

-Each interface asset is provided by exactly one single application (provides-link is single-valued) but one or more applications can communicate with the interface (communicates with-link can be multi-valued).
+Each interface asset is provided by exactly one single application instance (provides-link is single-valued) but one or more application instances can communicate with the interface (communicates with-link can be multi-valued).

 Naming